 Posts to read:

-These are Fully Customizable Microsoft Office, Word Templates – No Formatting Required! *Need customized professional help with your PA specific Resume, CV or cover letter?
+These are Fully Customizable Microsoft Office, Word Templates – No Formatting Required! *Need help crafting your physician assistant resume, CV or cover letter?
 Resume Editing Cover Letter editing New Graduate Physician Assistant Resume Template This is a resume geared specifically for new graduate Physician Assistants.
-It is a clean, professional and simple design (it […]
+It is a clean, professional, and simple design (it also happens […]

 I have a confession to make.
 For many years I have had a copy of my physician assistant resume posted here on the website, available for download as a guide to help you structure and organize your own physician assistant CV.
 It has helped 100’s (if not 1000’s) of practicing and new graduate PAs like […]

 Continuing Medical Education